slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
-## On politics and taxes
+## On society and politics

 *'For the friends: everything.
 For the others: the law.' -- paraphrased from Machiavelli*

+Politicians don't like risk.
+Decisions are made on the lowest risk of offending anybody.

 Politicians don't get educated.
 They get bought.

-> *'To reduce corruption diminish people involved on analogic processes.'*
+To reduce corruption diminish people involved on analogic processes.

-> *'Politician is a profession that doesn't like risk.
-Decisions are made on the lowest risk of offending anybody.'*

 > *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*